H1emu/H1DepotDownloader/README.md

 You will need to have .NET Core > 2.1 on your pc.
 [Download .NET 3.1](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.404-windows-x64-installer)

+All code is Delusional's, I just reworked the GUI.

 Thanks to [Delusional](https://github.com/uDelusional) for making this app :heart: